-The applicant must complete each section of this form and initial each page before uploading it to the application.
-Failure to complete a section will result in the application being deemed incomplete.
-Instructions to the applicant appear in italics.
-Please note that submission of information that is "misleading, incorrect, false, or fraudulent" is grounds for denial of an application for a license pursuant to 935 CMR 500.400(1).
+Community Outreach Meeting(s) are a requirement of the application to become a Marijuana Establishment (ME) and Medical Marijuana Treatment Center (MTC).
+935 CMR 500.101(1), 500.101(1), 501.101(1), and 501.101(2).
+The applicant must complete each section of this form and attach all required documents as a single PDF document before uploading it into the application.
+If your application is for a license that will be located at more than one (1) location, and in different municipalities, applicants must complete two (2) attestation forms - one for each municipality.
+Failure to complete a section will result in the application not being deemed complete.
+Please note that submission of information that is "misleading, incorrect, false, or fraudulent" is grounds for denial of an application for a license pursuant to 935 CMR 500.400(2) and 501.400(2).